sara-nl/swiftdocs/source/Pages/General/getting_access_to_swift.rst

 .. contents::
     :depth: 4

-If you are interested to use the SWIFT storage cluster, please contact the `SURFsara helpdesk`_ helpdesk@surfsara.nl.
+If you are interested to use the SWIFT storage cluster, please contact the `SURFsara helpdesk`_ (helpdesk@surfsara.nl).

 ..
 Links: